Skip to main content

 FURZE: Fuel, Fodder, Thatch, Tools, Toys

-FURZE: Fuel, Fodder, Thatch, Tools, Toys is a new multiform work conceived by Shane Finan encompassing new art works, object making, research, audience engagement and workshops housed in a specially constructed ‘pavilion’ made of furze* boughs in Wicklow’s Uplands.
+FURZE: Fuel, Fodder, Thatch, Tools, Toys is a new multiform, site-specific work conceived by Shane Finan encompassing new art works, object making, research, audience engagement and workshops .

 Furze has long held a particular place of importance in Irish culture.
 From its use as a protective ward against supernatural mischief makers, as fuel for ritual fires, a material for making tools, and even as fodder for livestock and wattling for thatch roofs, its significance provides the basis for this ambitious new work.

 Based at the Furze Pavilion over the weekend of 3-5th July, Finan will share his research into the plant and its importance in Ireland’s rural heritage.
-He and special guests will lead workshops, display new artwork, and lead talks and tours focused on the use of Furze in rural traditions, interactive contemporary technologies, found objects, intangible cultural heritage and craft.
+He and special guests will facilitate workshops, display new artwork, and lead talks and tours focused on the use of Furze in rural traditions, intangible cultural heritage and craft.

 *Furze has many names and is also know as gorse, whins and aiteann (as gaeilge).